joshuamenchaca23/system_on_chip-/practica3/README.md

 # SoC Practice: Ascending Timer with Keypad, LCD and TPM0
 Andre - Santi - Jared - Joshua

-This project implements an embedded system that allows the user to configure and execute an ascending timer using a keypad interface, displaying real-time information on an LCD and using hardware timer interrupts for precise timing.
+This project implements an embedded system divided into two main stages:

+- **Part 1:** User interface and output control using keypad, LCD, and RGB LED
+- **Part 2:** Ascending timer using TPM0 interrupts with real-time LCD display

 ---